Debiasing the system

 - Check for jargon and making sure information is in plain English and easy to understand.
 If a person is not already familiar with the system, jargon can be a barrier to getting involved.
 If used in recruitment, this reduces your ability to recruit from a wider pool of talented people who may be able to offer new and interesting perspectives.

 - Check for visibility of diversity – even for minority groups.
-For example, is there a narrative and data around Black, Asian and minority ethnic people?
-Who is ’round the table’ and whose issues could be missed because they are not in the ‘ingroup’?
+For example, is there a narrative and data around Black, Asian and other ethnically diverse people?
+Who is ‘around the table’ and whose issues could be missed because they are not in the ‘ingroup’?

 - ‘Walk through the process’ from the perspective of someone new.
 Don’t dismiss things ‘because of small numbers’ – use qualitative information instead.